Short ribs are one of my most-very-favorite things. And they’re SUPER EASY – so don’t run away – try them. I promise; you can do it!Jump to Recipe

-I take my job very seriously because I know that everyone is waiting on the edge of their seat for my personal stamp of approval. 😜 Okay, I really do it because it’s fun.
-As a connoisseur there’s a moral obligation to order these things every time I seem them on a menu.
+I take my job very seriously because I know that everyone is waiting on the edge of their seat for my personal stamp of approval. 😜 As a connoisseur there’s a moral obligation to order these things every time I seem them on a menu.
 I love to compare one chef’s take on a dish to another.
 And of course then I have to go home and try to make my recipe even better.

 Now back to these short ribs…

-I ended up having to make these twice to get the recipes just right.
-The first time I made them they didn’t get quite as tender as I wanted them too.
 I like short ribs to be falling off the bone, melt in your mouth, succulent, meaty, juicy, tender.
 You know what I mean?
+Right?

 Guinness Braised Short Ribs